alexamar0714/Proglab-6/README.md

 eksempel 2: [("f", 0.9, 2000),("b", 0.9, 2000)]
 eksempel 2 vil foreksempel starte i posisjon A og kjøre til B, og rett etterpå gå fra B til A igjen.

+Behaviour:
+Make a method with name "get_weight()" that returns the weight. this is mostly so that the ARBITRATOR can easily access all the weights of ea behaviour.
+Make another method with the name "get_motor_recc()" that returns the behaviours motor reccommendation. this is mostly for the BBCON

 -----------------------------------------------------------------------------------------
 NB: LES PDF AV OPPGAVEN, DETTE ER SERR VIKTIG
 NB2: Sett dere inn i korleis de wrapper klassene funker